alexispuckett3/LAB-6/Home.md

 (Arduino, 2017, https://projecthub.arduino.cc/Isaac100/getting-started-with-the-hc-sr04-ultrasonic-sensor-7cabe1)

-We then created the following code that reads the distance an object is from the sensor and displays this distance using the serial monitor.
+We then created code based on code from Arduino's project hub, that reads the distance an object is from the sensor and displays this distance using the serial monitor.
 The following code establishes the pins of the trig and the echo in the RedBoard.
 It then sends out sound waves for 12ms from the trig in a loop.
 These sound waves bounce off of the object that is in front of the ultrasonic sensor and come back to the echo pin.
 The echo pin gets this data and the code converts it into the distance of the object away from the sensor and reads it on the monitor.

+insert code

 We tested the resolution and precision of the sensor system and observed what happened as we moved an object close to the sensor and far away from it.